miscord-dev/epgstationctl/README.md

 # epgstationctl

-A command-line interface for [EPGStation](https://github.com/l3tnun/EPGStation), allowing you to manage channels, programs, recordings, and reservations from the terminal.
+A comprehensive command-line interface for [EPGStation](https://github.com/l3tnun/EPGStation), providing full access to TV channel management, program scheduling, and recording operations from the terminal.
+Built with type-safe API integration and designed for both interactive use and automation scripts.

 ## Features

-- **Channel Management**: List and view channel information
+- **Complete Channel Management**: List all channels and view detailed channel information
+- **Program Guide Operations**:
-- **Program Guide**: Browse program schedules, current broadcasts, and search programs
+  - Browse program schedules with date and channel filtering
+  - View currently broadcasting programs
+  - Search programs by keyword across title and description
+- **Recording System Monitoring**:
+  - List active recordings with pagination support
-- **Recording Management**: Monitor active recordings and system status
+  - Monitor recording system status and statistics
+- **Multiple Output Formats**:
+  - Clean table format for human reading (default)
-- **Multiple Output Formats**: Table (default) and JSON output for scripting
+  - JSON output for scripting and automation
+  - Configurable table headers
+- **Flexible Configuration**:
+  - CLI flags for all options
+  - Environment variable support with `EPGSTATIONCTL_` prefix
-- **Simple Configuration**: All configuration via command-line flags
+  - No configuration files required
+- **Type-Safe API Integration**: Generated client from EPGStation's OpenAPI specification
+- **Production Ready**: Comprehensive error handling and timeout management

 ## Installation

+### Requirements

+- Go 1.21 or later
+- Access to an EPGStation server

 ### Building from Source